 Rights and responsibilities

 When you enrol at Deakin, you agree through your Terms and Conditions of Enrolment to comply with the University's legislation, policies and procedures.
-These are all available in The Guide, but this page explains the most important.
+This page explains the most important.

 Students are responsible for

 - planning their enrolment to meet their course rules, as set out in the Handbook, within the maximum period of study and taking into account any credit they are granted for prior learning

 - enrolling/re-enrolling and paying their fees in accordance with Deakin's procedures and deadlines

 - keeping their enrolment and personal details up to date